strakhov/Yandex_Practicum_projects/DA_2 Global videogames market research/README.md

 Also we will check 2 hypothesis by the statistics methods:
 1. The average user scores of Xbox One and PC platforms are the same.
 2. The average user scores of Action and Sports genres are the same.

+Used libraries: pandas, re, scipy, matplotlib

+As a result of the work there was received a few interesting insights.
+For example: peak activity in the video games market was achieved in 2010, and the average life cycle of the gaming platform is 5 years.
+Also there were checked 2 hypothesis by the statistics methods.

 ---